dewski/kss-rails/README.md

 ## Customizing

-Out of the box KSS Rails has built in templates, stylesheets and javascripts that you can use without any customization which will fine.
+Out of the box KSS Rails has built in templates, stylesheets and javascripts that you can use without any customization just fine.

-But if you're looking to add more functionality or updating the templates, you can create your own copy within your application at any of the paths within the [app folder](https://github.com/dewski/kss-rails/tree/master/app).
+But if you're looking to add more layout styles or updating the templates, you can create your own copy within your application at any of the paths within the [app folder](https://github.com/dewski/kss-rails/tree/master/app).

 ## Note on Patches/Pull Requests